Suvomipic: Research

-Phase 3 trials of PP405 for alopecia are being planned for 2026.
-It has been estimated that if PP405 is successful in clinical trials and passes regulatory scrutiny, the drug could be approved for the treatment of hair loss sometime between 2027 and 2029 at the earliest.
+Phase 3 trials of suvomipic for alopecia are being planned for 2026.
+It has been estimated that if suvomipic is successful in clinical trials and passes regulatory scrutiny, the drug could be approved for the treatment of hair loss sometime between 2027 and 2029 at the earliest.

-PP405 is currently Pelage Pharmaceuticals's only official drug candidate.
+Suvomipic is currently Pelage Pharmaceuticals's only official drug candidate.
 However, the company is also investigating reactivation of dormant stem cells for treatment of other medical conditions.
 Pelage Pharmaceuticals had raised more than $30 million by August 2025, with investment being led by Google Ventures of Alphabet.
 In October 2025, it was announced that the company had raised $120 million.
 In 2019, Pelage Pharmaceuticals had reached an agreement that granted Allergan (now AbbVie) an option to acquire the startup company, but this deal was terminated in 2020.

-PP405 may also have applications in the treatment of other forms of hair loss besides androgenic alopecia.
+Suvomipic may also have applications in the treatment of other forms of hair loss besides androgenic alopecia.

-In October 2025, Time magazine named PP405 one of the best inventions of 2025.
-However, the magazine also disclosed, via communication with Pelage Pharmaceuticals, that PP405 may not be effective in the end stages of balding if the hair follicle is "scarred".
-In general, drugs like PP405 are only thought to have potential effectiveness for a given follicle if it is still intact, undamaged, and merely dormant.
+In October 2025, Time magazine named suvomipic one of the best inventions of 2025.
+However, the magazine also disclosed, via communication with Pelage Pharmaceuticals, that suvomipic may not be effective in the end stages of balding if the hair follicle is "scarred".
+In general, drugs like suvomipic are only thought to have potential effectiveness for a given follicle if it is still intact, undamaged, and merely dormant.
+Hair follicles are known to undergo progressive damage from low-grade microinflammation and reduced blood flow in androgenic alopecia, resulting not only in dormancy but also in perifollicular fibrosis and associated follicular miniaturization.
+In addition, in more advanced or later-stage cases, there can be arrector pili muscle detachment and micro-scarring.
+These sequelae are thought to limit the potential for follicular regeneration.